-With Google Gears users can run certain web-based services without being connected to the internet.
+With [NO LONGER WORKS] Google Gears users can run certain web-based services without being connected to the internet.
 At the moment Google Gears supports Google Reader and Google Calendar.
 Which means you can use both of these services in offline mode.
 Everything you have done in offline mode will be automatically synchronized with the web account next time you go online.

 Support for Gmail and Google Docs coming soon.
 There are also a number of thrid party services that work with Google Gears.
 One of the more popular ones is Zoho.
 Once you install Gears you will be able to view and edit your Zoho documents (word, spreadsheet and presentation) in offline mode.